Let’s talk about how you can treat dry hair in the winter!

 During the cooler months, the outside humidity drops… which means that the natural moisture in your hair tends to evaporate more quickly.

-Mix that with the time you spend indoors with the heat cranked up… and you got yourself a recipe for dry hair in winter.
+Add that to the time you spend indoors with the heat cranked up… and you’ve got yourself a recipe for dry hair in winter.

 The key to combating the dryness and potential damage is to: